May 21, 2010 –

 Friends University became the approved provider in February.
 The PBPN Tribal Council credits Friends University staff in Topeka and Wichita for working closely with tribal leadership to make the proposal successful.

 The Prairie Band Potawatomi Nation will be the first tribe in Kansas to partner with a university to provide an onsite classroom for their tribal members to obtain higher education.
-Tribal members living on the reservation or within the local area will now have the opportunity to complete a degree program on the reservation.
+Tribal members living on the common land or within the local area will now have the opportunity to complete a degree program on the common land.
 Classes will not be restricted to tribal members, PBPN employees or casino employees.
 These classes will be open to any degree seeking student in the surrounding area.
 Information will soon be available on the education and children program link of the tribe’s website, http://www.pbpindiantribe.com.

 About Friends University